tnagler/kde1d/README.md

 - implements a univariate kernel density estimator that can handle bounded and discrete data.
 - provides classical kernel density as well as log-linear and log-quadratic methods.
-- is highly efficient due to spline interpolation and a C++ backend.
+- is highly efficient due to the Fast Fourier Transform, spline interpolation, and a C++ backend.

 For details, see the
 [API documentation](https://tnagler.github.io/kde1d/).